destel/rill/README.md

 - **Provide solutions for advanced tasks.**
 Beyond basic operations, the library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.
-Pipelines, while usually linear, can have any topology forming a directed acyclic graph (DAG).
+Pipelines, while usually linear, can have any cycle-free topology (DAG).

 - **Support custom extensions.**
 Since Rill operates on standard Go channels, it's easy to write custom functions compatible with the library.